 Ambassador Enterprises Amphitheatre at Promenade Park

-The long-anticipated Promenade Park is finally open!
-From amazing new facilities to new ways to enjoy Fort Wayne's three rivers, Promenade Park is set to become your favorite new Fort Wayne attraction.
-Plus, Promenade Park is one of Fort Wayne's most disability-inclusive parks with wheelchair friendly trails, smooth transitions from sidewalk to grass, sensory experiences, and an accessible playground.
+Promenade Park is a one-of-a-kind park that joins our natural rivers to our thriving urban center and is your destination for recreation, arts, and culture.
+Plus, it is one of Fort Wayne's most disability-inclusive parks with wheelchair friendly trails, an accessible kayak/canoe launch, smooth transitions from sidewalk to grass, sensory experiences, and an accessible playground.
 Learn more about how Promenade Park is a park for everyone here

 TinCaps Baseball Game